How to Control Poa annua

 The winter of 2018/2019 was a very bad year for lawns because it was so wet and constant hard rains that it was hard to establish the new grass seed.
 It seemed like every time I would put out some fescue seed we would have a hard rain and a week later, I would see my grass seed coming up a full city block at the entrance to Freedom Park tennis courts.

 After doing a lot of investigating, I found that there is a fairly new material called Tenacity (expensive but a little goes a long way) which is a pre-emergent which does not harm fescue.
 If one gets Tenacity down in the soil early enough and accurately enough then Tenacity will keep the Poa annua from geminating.
-Tenacity breaks down after around 30 days so a second treatment can be applied at that time and then a third and final dose should be applied.
+Tenacity breaks down after around 30 days, so a second treatment can be applied at that time and then a third and final dose should be applied after another 30 days.

 With Tenacity, you can only apply a certain amount per year and although it would serve as a pre-emergent from crab grass in the spring when the soil temperature reaches 55 degrees, my choice would be to put all three doses on in the fall.
 I would then follow up with another type of pre-emergent later in the winter to keep weed seeds from germinating.